moodyomar/selfmanaged-k8s-tf-az/README.md

-# Terraform Azure Bare Metal Kubernetes
+# Bare Metal K8S Cluster on Azure with Terraform and Ansible

 Provisioning of a bare metal K8S cluster with Terraform on Azure